Simple Living With Nature

 Photo credit: Mia Wasilevich

-Slightly sweet from the honey, and a pleasant tartness from the lemon make it really wonderful.
+This nettle-ade recipe is surprisingly delicious and so easy to make.
+It’s slightly sweet from the honey, with a pleasant tartness from the lemon.
 It is super refreshing on a hot day!

 a glass of stinging nettle ade garnished with mint